Column object represents a column in the grid. The

 Columns emit the following events:

 All events fired by the column are synchronous (events are normally asynchronous).
-The grid is also listening on these events internally.
-What that means is when you receive an event, the grid may still have some work to do (eg if sort has changed, the grid UI may still have to do the sorting).
-It best you do not call any grid API functions while receiving events from the column (as the grid is still processing), instead put your logic into a timeout and call the grid in another VM turn.
+The grid is also listening for these events internally.
+This means that when you receive an event, the grid may still have some work to do (e.g. if sort has changed, the grid UI may still have to do the sorting).
+It is best that you do not call any grid API functions while receiving events from the column (as the grid is still processing), but instead put your logic into a timeout and call the grid in another VM tick.

 When adding event listeners to a column, they will stay with the column until the column is destroyed.
 Columns are destroyed when you add new columns to the grid.
-Column objects are NOT destroyed when the columns is removed form the DOM (eg column virtuslisation removes the column due to horizontal scrolling, or the column is made 'not visible' via the column API).
+Column objects are NOT destroyed when the columns is removed from the DOM (e.g. column virtualisation removes the column due to horizontal scrolling, or the column is made invisible via the column API).

-If you add listeners to columns in customer header components, be sure to remove the listener when the header component is destroyed.
+If you add listeners to columns in custom header components, be sure to remove the listener when the header component is destroyed.